Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/vaults/index.md

 ## Vaults interface in {{site.konnect_short_name}}

 ![Vaults interface](/assets/images/docs/konnect/konnect-vaults.png)
-> Figure 1: Overview page for all vaults configured for a runtime group.
+> Figure 1: Overview page for all vaults configured for a control plane.

 Number | Item | Description
 -------|------|------------
-1 | **Vaults menu link** | Main link to the vaults configuration for a runtime group.
-Appears when you select a runtime group.
+1 | **Vaults menu link** | Main link to the vaults configuration for a control plane.
+Appears when you select a control plane.
 2 | **Add vault** | Click the **Add vault** button to set up any supported Konnect vault backend.
 3 | **Vault entry** | Select a vault entry to open the configuration page for the particular vault.
 On each vault's configuration page, you can edit or delete the vault, or copy the entire configuration as JSON.
 4 | **Vault ID** | The vault's UUID.